sendgrid/docs/source/User_Guide/Settings/taxes_and_tax_exempt.md

 Declaring reseller status
 {% endanchor %}

 Resellers are responsible for collecting and verifying their own taxes and taxes for their customers, including sales tax.
-To declare your status as a SendGrid reseller, email your state reseller permit, purchase for resell, or similar document to billing@sendgrid.com.
+To declare your status as a SendGrid reseller, email your state reseller permit, purchase for resell exemption certificate, or similar document to billing@sendgrid.com.

 When we receive your paperwork, we'll verify it, and assign you reseller status.